Good Eats!

 Li-Lac

-You’ll never grab for a Hershey’s bar again…try real homemade chocolates from one of these old school New York confectioners – Li-Lac with locations in the West Village, Bleecker Street, Grand Central Market, Chelsea Market, Hudson Yards, and Brooklyn.
+You’ll never grab for a Hershey’s bar again…try real homemade chocolates from one of these old school New York confectioners – Li-Lac at 40 Eighth Avenue and Tache Chocolate at 254 Broome Street.

 Gray’s Papaya or Papaya King?
 Grab a dog and a papaya juice at each establishment and decide for yourself who wins the hot dog war.
-Gray’s Papaya’s is located on 2090 Broadway.
+Gray’s Papaya’s home at 72nd Street and Amsterdam is open 24 hours so that you can get your fix, anytime day or night.
+Papaya King has been around since 1932 – 179 East 86th Street, and 3 St. Mark’s Place.

 Irving Farm